-24 movies.
-Soon to be 25, with April 10, 2020’s No Time To Die.
-We’ll be ranking these 24 leading up to the movie, (only those produced by long-term rights holders Eon Productions).
+We’ll be ranking the 25 Bond films, (only those produced by long-term rights holders Eon Productions).
 Yes, we know there are two additional non--canon Bond movies: the 1967 spoof Casino Royale, and Sean Connery’s 1983 comeback Never Say Never Again (released the same year as Octopussy), but we’ve enough to handle with the 24 that actually “count”.
 This is easily the most uneven franchise or groupings of films that I’ve ranked.
 It’s kind of ridiculous that way.
-Anyway, these rankings will be from worst to best as we head towards “No Time to Die.”

 This movie is silly, and it’s silly in some pretty destructive ways that almost feel unintentional.
 It’s also loosely built with a bored looking Sean Connery.
 It has its moments, but I really found this seventh Bond adventure one of the hardest to sit through.